 The system will beep one time when control is activated and two beeps two times when control is disengaged.
 The beep patterns can be configured or disabled.
-The vehicle's parking alert is used by default.
-A digital low-side driver output can be used to electrically drive a buzzer instead of the vehicle's parking alert.
+The vehicle's parking alert actuates the beep.
 See the parameter documentation for the HmiBuzzer group of parameters.